sonofeft/ParaSol/docs/example3.rst

 "Volume" being 500 in3.

-This effectively changes the problem from being two dimensional in "a" and "b", to being one dimensional minimize problem in "b" only.
+This effectively changes the problem from being two dimensional in "a" and "b", to being a one dimensional minimize problem in "b" only.

 The python file is very much like Examples 1 and 2, but now with a feasible pair addition.
 We add a statement to define our feasible pair.